pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 `import { OidcClient } from '@pingidentity-developers-experience/ping-oidc-client-sdk';`

 #### Usage:
 Note these examples show usage against PingOne, but the OidcClient will work against any OAuth/OIDC compliant authentication server.
-Also, this library is written using TypeScript so you will get typings in your app if needed.
+Also, this SDK is written using TypeScript so you will get typings in your app if needed.

 ``` JavaScript
 const clientOptions = {